byOdysea/laserfocus-host/host_mvp_implementation_v3.md

 ### 5.2 Error Recovery Flows

+(Note: These flows are primarily coordinated by the Conversation Orchestrator.)

 - **LLM Failures**:
-  - Retry up to 3 times with 1-second delay
+  - Retry up to 3 times with 1-second delay (configurable).
-  - Fall back to a pre-defined response if all retries fail
+  - If all retries fail, send a standard fallback message to the user (e.g., using `SYSTEM_MESSAGES.LLM_ERROR` or a general error message).
-  - Log the failure with prompt and error details
+  - Log the failure with prompt and error details.
-  - Propagate structured LLMServiceError for analysis
+  - Propagate structured `LLMServiceError` for analysis.
 - **Tool Execution Failures**:
-  - Retry once for transient errors
+  - Retry once for transient errors (or based on `ToolExecutionOptions`).
-  - Add error information to conversation history
+  - Add error information to conversation history (as a `system` or `tool` message with error state).
-  - Re-prompt LLM to handle the failure gracefully
+  - Re-prompt LLM to handle the failure gracefully (LLM Service prompt should guide this).
+  - Use standard feedback (e.g., `SYSTEM_MESSAGES.TOOL_ERROR`) if the LLM cannot recover.
-  - Track tool reliability to identify problematic tools
+  - Track tool reliability via MCP Coordinator to identify problematic tools (circuit breaker).
-  - Propagate structured ToolExecutionError for analysis
+  - Propagate structured `ToolExecutionError` for analysis.
 - **WebSocket Failures**:
-  - Maintain session state for reconnection
+  - Attempt to maintain session state for potential client reconnection (depends on client implementation).
-  - Provide reconnection instructions to the client
+  - Provide reconnection instructions/status via `connection` messages.
-  - Use heartbeats to detect zombie connections
+  - Use heartbeats to detect zombie connections and trigger cleanup.
-  - Clean up resources if reconnection times out
+  - Clean up server-side resources if reconnection times out.
 - **Context Window Overflow**:
-  - Detect before sending to LLM
+  - Detect before sending to LLM via `estimateTokenCount`.
-  - Prune history according to strategy
+  - Prune history according to strategy (e.g., simple truncation for MVP).
-  - Log token counts for monitoring
+  - Log token counts for monitoring and potential strategy adjustments.

 ## 6. Security Considerations

 ### 6.1 Input Validation

-- Validate all incoming messages with Zod schemas
+- Validate all incoming WebSocket messages against Zod schemas.
-- Sanitize user input before passing to LLM
+- **Input Sanitization (MVP Scope):** Focus on preventing malformed data structures and ensuring type safety.
+For MVP, complex prompt injection mitigation is out of scope, but basic checks (e.g., unreasonable input length) can be considered.
-- Verify tool call arguments match expected schemas
+- Verify tool call arguments match expected JSON Schemas via MCP Coordinator.
-- Implement timeouts on all external operations
+- Implement timeouts on all external operations (LLM calls, tool executions).

 ### 6.2 API Keys and Secrets

-- Store all sensitive values in environment variables
+- Store all sensitive values (API keys, etc.) in environment variables (`.env` file, loaded via `dotenv`).
-- Never expose API keys to the frontend
+- Never expose API keys or secrets to the frontend or in client-facing messages.
-- Log sanitized requests (no credentials)
+- Log sanitized requests (mask or omit credentials/sensitive headers/payload fields).
-- Rotate keys regularly (document process)
+- Document the process for key rotation.

 ### 6.3 Tool Permission Scope

-- Implement basic allowlisting for tools
+- Implement basic allowlisting/denylisting for tools if necessary (can be configured).
-- Validate tool arguments to prevent abuse
+- Rely heavily on tool argument validation (JSON Schema) via MCP Coordinator to prevent malformed requests.
-- Consider request rate limiting for tools
+- Consider request rate limiting per user/session for expensive or sensitive tools (potentially post-MVP).
-- Monitor tool usage patterns for anomalies
+- Monitor tool usage patterns for anomalies (requires logging/metrics).

+### 6.4 Dependency Management

+- Regularly scan dependencies for known vulnerabilities (e.g., using `npm audit` or equivalent tools like Snyk).
+- Keep dependencies updated.

+### 6.5 Rate Limiting

+- Consider implementing basic rate limiting on the WebSocket endpoint (e.g., max messages per second per connection) to prevent simple denial-of-service attacks (potentially post-MVP).

 ## 7. Deployment and DevOps